tasmota/decode-config/README.md

 ### Test your parameter

-To test your parameter you can prevent writing any changes to your device or file by appending `--dry-run`:
+To test your parameter append `--dry-run`:

 ```bash
 decode-config -d tasmota-4281 -i backupfile --dry-run
 ```

+This runs the complete process but prevent writing any changes to a device or file.

 ### Console outputs

 Output to the console screen is the default when calling the program without any backup or restore parameter.
-Screen output is suppressed if using any backup or restore parameter (if you want to force screen output even when using backup/restore, use the `--output` parameter).
+Screen output is suppressed when using backup or restore parameter.
+In that case you can force screen output with `--output`.

 The console screen output supports two formats: